AliTopal89/practicego/README.md

 The directive must immediately precede a line containing the declaration of a single variable.
 Only blank lines and ‘//’ line comments are permitted between the directive and the declaration.

-`ApprovalTests` allows for easy testing of larger objects, strings and anything else that can be saved to a file (images, sounds, csv, etc...)
+`ApprovalTests` allows for easy testing of larger objects, strings and anything else that can be saved to a file (images, sounds, csv, etc...), the approval tool can compare the output for you with an "approved" file you created.

+ - Add a dependency to `"github.com/approvals/go-approval-tests"` to your project and edit the test
+ - The first time you run it, it will fail because we haven't approved anything yet
+ - It will have created two files, that look like the following `renderer_test.TestRender.it_converts_a_single_post_into_HTML.received.txt` `renderer_test.TestRender.it_converts_a_single_post_into_HTML.approved.txt` The received file has the new, unapproved version of the output.
+Copy that into the empty approved file and re-run the test.

 `VerifyString` stores the passed string into the received file and confirms that it matches the approved local file.
 On failure, it will launch a reporter.